 You can also create cart abandonment automation for the same purpose but it is more effective and persuasive to add this kind of reminder in the campaign itself through the use of dynamic content that reflects the actions your customers had on your website.

-When creating this type of repeatable container, you must first connect your website to your account.
+When creating this type of repeatable layout, you must first connect your website to your account.

 A. Set up a browse abandonment block

-After defining your newsletter's structure by adding a container, you can set it up as a Browse abandonment block.
-You can choose only one type of dynamic content block container per newsletter.
+After defining your newsletter's layout, you can set it up as a Browse abandonment block.
+You can choose only one type of dynamic content block per newsletter.

 To set up a browse abandonment block:

-- Add a container to your newsletter design.
+- Add a layout to your newsletter design.

-Note: You can use any container size except the 3 x 1/3 Containers and 4 x 1/4 Containers.
+Note: You can use any layout size except the 3 x 1/3 Containers and 4 x 1/4 Containers.

-- In the editing area, hover your mouse over the container to display the Actions menu.
+- In the editing area, hover your mouse over the layout to display the Actions menu.

-- Click Settings to display the Row settings in the editor's right pane.
+- Click Settings to display the Layout settings in the editor's right pane.

-- Scroll down to the Container Type drop-down list and select Browse Abandonment.
+- Scroll down to the Layout Type drop-down list and select Browse Abandonment.
 Additional fields are displayed.

-Note: Make sure you select the correct container in your campaign.
-If you've added a dynamic content block container in a regular campaign by mistake, it is possible that there'll be errors in sending your campaign.
+Note: Make sure you select the correct layout in your campaign.
+If you've added a dynamic content block in a regular campaign by mistake, it is possible that there'll be errors in sending your campaign.
 This means that for browse abandonment, the campaign is sent with a random product.

 - In the Select website drop-down menu, select the website that is connected to your account.
 The websites you have connected to our platform appear on this list.
 Choosing one will connect the Browse abandonment block with the events on that particular website.